SasukeFreestyle/XTLS-Iran-Reality/README.md

 - Enter a destination ( "dest": ) and serverNames ("serverNames":).
 - This must be a website outside of Iran that you can access with a regular internet connection.
 - Destination website must have/support HTTPS/TLSv1.3 and H2.
-- This config is preconfigured with Samsung website but here is a list of other websites that I think works.
+- This config is preconfigured with www.google-analytics.com website but here is a list of other websites that I think works.
 ***
-- www.google-analytics.com:443
+- www.samsung.com:443
 - www.googletagmanager.com:443
 - www.asus.com:443
 - www.amd.com:443